koodilehto/kryptoradio/scripts/dump/README.md

 If you are not certain if you have a antenna TV (DVB-T) or if you are not sure about signal quality, here's a quick check:

 1. Connect your TV to the antenna you're planning to use for receiving Kryptoradio
 1. Verify that you are **unable** to view channel *Taivas TV7*.
-If you do, you are screwed.
+If you can see it, you are screwed.
 And your antenna system is DVB-C.
 1. Verify that you can view channel number 11, *Kutonen*.

 ## Installation